syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-reorder.md

 # Column reorder in ##Platform_Name## Grid control

-Reordering can be done by drag and drop of a particular column header from one index to another index within the grid.
-To enable reordering, set the [`allowReordering`](../../api/grid/#allowreordering) to true.
+The Syncfusion ##Platform_Name## Grid component allows to reorder columns by drag and drop of a particular column header from one index to another index within the grid.
+This feature can be enabled by injecting the [`Reorder`](../../api/grid/reorder) module in the grid..

-To use reordering, inject the [`Reorder`](../../api/grid/reorder) module in the grid.
+To reorder the columns, set the [allowReordering](../../api/grid/#allowreordering) property to **true** in the grid.

 {% if page.publishingplatform == "typescript" %}